Hotels

 ACH stands for Automated Clearing House — an ACH payment is a type of electronic bank-to-bank payment made by transferring funds, run by NACHA (formerly National Automated Clearing House Association).

 Think ACH vendor payments are outdated?
-Think again — in 2020 alone, over 4 billion B2B ACH payments were made.
+Think again — in 2020 alone, over four billion B2B ACH payments were made.

 Let’s hit the pros of using ACH payments for your hotel suppliers: